The best spreadsheet software makes it easy for Individuals and businesses to collaborate with spreadsheets and do more with their data.

-There are basics that need to be met, and not all the options available are up to snuff.
-The best spreadsheet software will be easy to use, flexible, and feature-rich; support engaging graphs and charts that are easy to create and personalize; and facilitate collaboration.
+There are basics that need to be met, and not all the options available are up to the task.
+The best spreadsheet software will be easy to use, flexible, and feature-rich; support engaging graphs and charts that are easy to create and personalize.

 - Also check out the best online collaboration software

 Microsoft Excel was built for manipulating data and includes over 400 distinct operations.
 The formula autofill feature makes it easy to find what you’re looking for, while the arguments tooltip is a helpful mnemonic aid.
 It doesn’t provide definitions like Google Sheets does, but the Formula Builder serves this function well, with detailed descriptions.

 Graphs and charts are easy to insert and personalize, with almost every element clickable and customizable.
 There’s no shortage of styles or templates, and everything integrates well with the rest of the Microsoft Office suite.

 With Microsoft OneDrive, collaboration is simple and effective.
 Changes update automatically across all devices.
 While there’s no generalized chat feature as with Google Docs, threaded comments make it easy to discuss data.

 All this functionality comes at a price: the sheer volume of features makes this software a bit daunting for first-time users, so expect a steep learning curve.
 That being said, clear error parsing and error tracing help make it easier to see where things went wrong.

 While recent updates to Excel have improved collaboration tools, Google Sheets is still the champion, with chat, comments, real-time co-editing, and simple sharing.
 With no software to download and everything stored in the cloud, the collaborative experience is remarkably smooth.